Water is the best thing you can put in your body, yet so many of us ignore it throughout the day.

 The potential contributions of drinking water to nutritional status also depend on water consumption, which is highly variable depending on both behavioral factors and environmental conditions.

-Individuals with the greatest relative consumption of water include infants, residents in hot climates, and individuals engaged in the strenuous physical activity.
+Individuals with the greatest relative consumption of water include infants, residents in hot climates, and individuals engaged in strenuous physical activity.

 One of the more pervasive myths regarding water intake is the improvement of the skin or complexion.